Ibara

 High scoring in Arrange mode is really all about having a high or maximum rank, and therefore a high multiplier.
 Even if players bomb a bad pattern, causing very few rose items to be created, that’s ok, because their rank won’t decrease as much as it would on a dense pattern, making it easier to get a high multiplier again.
 Bombing dense patterns with zero/low rank is worthless due to the x1 multiplier, in addition to wasting both a bomb and a future bombing opportunity, and should therefore be avoided whenever possible.

 This port is a perfectly playable version of Ibara, but when compared to its arcade source, it’s the worst of all of Cave’s ported titles.
+Bullet hell games flooed the screen with bullets.
 Developers counter this by forcing the game to slow down through various means, giving the players just enough time to make the difference between life or death.
 This life-saving slowdown is completely removed in the PlayStation 2 port of Ibara.
 Perhaps they wanted the game to be fast?
 That would also explain the next issue.
 Take a moment at look at the Ibara PlayStation 2 images, please click on them and really get a good look at them.
 For some reason Taito put this forced blurry filter on the Ibara and Mushihime-sama PlayStation 2 ports, and you can’t turn it off.
 The Ibara port is also plagued with rather lengthy loading screens.
 One last thing of note is that for some reason they censored Dr. Rose’s promotional art for the PlayStation 2, painting her previously exposed chest white, and it looks very out of place compared to the rest of her outfit and design.

 PlayStation 2